 Uber and Bolt Drivers

-Ride-hailing income is taxable as business income.
-Deductible expenses include fuel, vehicle maintenance, insurance, phone data, and the vehicle depreciation or lease cost.
-The platform commission (typically 20-25%) is already deducted before you receive payment, so your taxable income is based on what you actually receive plus the commission.
-Keep detailed records of kilometers driven for business vs personal use.
+Ride-hailing income is usually business income.
+Deductible expenses may include fuel, vehicle maintenance, insurance, phone data, platform commissions, vehicle depreciation or lease cost, depending on local rules and the tax regime used.
+Keep detailed records of kilometres driven for business versus personal use.

 Jumia, Konga, and E-commerce Sellers